Robert-van-Engelen/Forth500/manual.md

     FILES F:*.FTH ↲

-This lists all Forth .FTH source code files on the F: drive and makes the F: drive the current drive.
+This lists all Forth .FTH source files on the F: drive and makes the F: drive the current drive.
 Forth source files commonly use extension FTH or FS.
-File names and extensions are case sensitive on the PC-E500(S), but drive names are not.
+File names and extensions are case sensitive on the PC-E500(S).
+Drive names are not.

+To send `FILES` to a printer CE-126P, first check if a printer is connected with `PRINTER .` which displays the number of characters per line supported by the printer or zero if no printer is connected.
+Execute  STDL TO TTY FILES`.

+Redirecting `TTY` to devices connected to the COM: serial port requires opening the port first, then setting `TTY` to the port _fileid_.
+Don't forget to close the port _fileid_ afterwards.

+Forth500 includes a small text editor `TED` in a separate Forth file as an addition.
+With the text editor you can write scripts and source files and read them immediately to execute the commands and definitions:

+    TEDI MYWORK.FTH ↲
+    ↲                           \ start editing (press enter)
+    .( TEDI is great!) ↲        \ a line of Forth (press enter to save) [CCE]                       \ end editing and read MYWORK.FTH TEDI is great!

+See TED.TXT for the TED manual.

 This ends our introduction of the basics of Forth.